 Description: Textiles, Clothing, & Design focuses on the interests of the individual student.
-Each student will identify a personal or career-based goal related to this field, obtain approval from the instructor, practice the skills necessary to accomplish that goal, and proceed toward the completion of that goal.
-(Examples of student goals: clothing construction, fabric dyeing, knitting, crocheting, fashion design, appliqué, machine-quilting, latchhook, embroidery, needlepoint, etc.) This course may be repeated for credit, as would be necessary for students entering career fields requiring advanced construction techniques such as fashion design.
-Prerequisites: None
+Units include: basic machine and handsewing skills, textiles, technology in the textiles industry, using patterns and basic construction.
+Students will learn basic skills and create projects using those skills.
+Each student will identify a personal or career-based goal related to this field, obtain approval from the instructor, and complete projects associated with individual goals.
+This course may be repeated for credit, as would be necessary for students entering career fields requiring advanced construction techniques such as fashion design.